iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Cons:

-• 7-denier shell material less downproof than others we tested
+- 7-denier shell material is less downproof than others we tested

-The Zpacks 20F Full Zip Sleeping Bag is a high-end quilt/sleeping bag hybrid that would be virtually perfect if it had a differential cut.
+The Zpacks 20F Full Zip Sleeping Bag is a high-end quilt and sleeping bag hybrid that would be virtually perfect if it had a differential cut.

-Weighing only 21.4 ounces in size regular, this is the second lightest bag on our list, right behind the Feathered Friends Tanager CFL 20 Sleeping Bag, reviewed below.
-It is constructed from premium materials, including 13.7 ounces of 900 fill DownTek goose down and 0.51 ounce/square yard, 7-denier liner, and shell fabrics.
+Weighing only 21.4 ounces in size regular, this is the lightest 20-degree Fahrenheit bag on our list.
+Its premium materials include 13.7 ounces of 900-fill DownTek goose down and 0.51 ounce/square yard, seven-denier liner, and shell fabrics.
 The fabrics are thin and light, allowing the down to loft fully.
-The shell is also so thin it’s scary but is constructed with a tiny ripstop woven throughout, providing some peace of mind.
-Unfortunately, this material has proven to be the least downproof on any bag we tested, with little feathers leaking through here and there.
+The shell is so thin that it’s scary, but it’s constructed with a tiny ripstop woven throughout, providing some peace of mind.
+Unfortunately, this material has proven to be the least downproof of any bag we tested, with little feathers leaking through here and there.

-The bag has a long, two-way zipper, so you can open it nearly all the way on warm nights and zip it closed during the chillier times of the year.
+The bag has a long, two-way zipper, allowing you to open it nearly all the way on warm nights and zip it closed during the chillier times of the year.
 The neck opening cinches closed with a very thin shock cord, stretchy enough not to feel constrictive around the neck.
-And the collar clasp is a plastic wafer clip instead of the snap most companies use, a move we can get behind because it’s secure and easy to use.
+The collar clasp is a plastic wafer clip instead of the snap most companies use, a move we can get behind because it’s secure and easy to use.

-So now you might be wondering what on earth could be wrong with this sleeping bag.
-In our opinion, it’s a little overpriced for what it is, especially when compared to the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, reviewed above.
-The Feathered Friends bag has more high-quality down — 14.7 ounces of 950-plus fill versus Zpacks’s 13.7 ounces of 900 fill — and is constructed with a differential cut while being only $10 more expensive.
+So now, you might be wondering what on earth could be wrong with this sleeping bag.
+First, it’s expensive, and potentially a little overpriced for what it is, especially compared to the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, reviewed above.
+The Feathered Friends bag features more high-quality down — 14.7 ounces of 950-plus fill versus Zpacks’ 13.7 ounces of 900 fill — and is constructed with a differential cut, while being only $10 more expensive.

 The lack of the differential cut was why we weren’t completely happy with this option.
-In short, bags with a differential cut are constructed with the shell cut a couple of inches wider than the liner and are capable of lofting fully even when elbows, knees, and shoulders are pressing into the liner.
+In short, bags with a differential cut have the shell cut a couple of inches wider than the liner.
+This difference in material means that the bag can loft fully even when your elbows, knees, and shoulders press into the liner.
 We expect premium quilts with high price points to come with this feature.
-But, if they added a differential cut to the Zpacks 20F Full Zip Sleeping Bag, the price could be justified, and it would really start to compete with our top picks.
+But if they added a differential cut to the Zpacks 20F Full Zip Sleeping Bag, the price would make more sense, and it would really start to compete with our top picks.

 Type: Hoodless Sleeping Bag | Advertised Weight: 21 ounces (595 grams) in size standard/medium | Actual Weight: 21.4 ounces (606 grams) | Fill Weight: 13.7 ounces (388 grams) 900 fill water-repellent down | Temperature Rating: 20 degrees Fahrenheit | Packed Size: 6 x 12 inches (15 x 30 centimeters) 7.1 liters